Available Dogs -

 CJ: Male White English AKC Labrador Retriever - Born 3.31.24

-CJ is obedience trained, public access trained, and trained to alert to low and high glucose levels.
+CJ is obedience trained, public access trained, and has some training to alert to low and high glucose levels.
 He has successfully completed his first year of service dog training.
 He does well in stores and with his trained task.
 If he will continue to be a diabetic alert dog, his skills will need reinforced to be able to become reliable with the expectations.

 CJ was recently diagnosed with Valley Fever, it is a treatable fungal infection common in the Southwest.
 He does well on his daily antifungal medication and enjoys a normal routine.
 He must stay on his meds—without them, he is at risk for seizures.
 Routine bloodwork is and will be a part of his care.
 Typically it will be a few times per year to check liver values and ensure the medicine is doing its job.

-He still does his job, loves to work, play, go for walks, and relax with his people.
+He still can do his job, loves to work, play, go for walks, and relax with his people.
 With routine vet checkups and occasional bloodwork, he can keep living his best, active life.
 Due to his diagnosis, he has been released from our service dog program.
+He is available to a pet home and is not being sold as a trained service dog.

 Mini-FAQ